SFDigitalServices/sfgov/README.md

 To run PHPCS use `lando php-sniff path/to/directory` To run PHPCBF use `lando php-fix path/to/directory`

-Standards and rules for codesniffing can be edited in `web/tests/phpcs.xml`
+Standards and rules for codesniffing can be edited in `phpcs.xml` at the project root.